MicrosoftDocs/quantum-docs/articles/optimization-slc-term.md

 To create a `SlcTerm` object, specify the following parameters:

-- `terms`: This corresponds to the list of monomial terms comprising the grouped term argument; each element of this list should be a `Term` object.
+- `terms`: The list of monomial terms that make up the grouped term argument; each element of this list should be a `Term` object.
-- `c`: This corresponds to the lead coefficient.
+- `c`: The lead coefficient.

  For instance, the squared linear combination term $2 (x_1 + 3x_2 - x_3 - 1)^2$ translates to the following object: